frappe/erpnext/erpnext/docs/user/manual/en/customize-erpnext/articles/allow-fields-to-be-changed-after-submit.md

+# Allow Fields To Be Changed After Submit

 #Editing Value in Submitted Document

 Once document is submitted, fields are frozen, and no editing is allowd.
 Still there are certain standard fields like Letter Head, Print Heading which can still be edited.
 For the custom field, if **Allow on Submit** property is checked, it will be editable even after document is submitted.